 Step 2

-Apply Mustard: Coat the ribs with a thin layer of mustard on all sides.
+Apply Mustard: Coat both sides with a thin layer of yellow mustard.

 Step 3